Leopere/argon2/README.md

 $ docker pull abstractvector/argon2
 ```

-By default, running the container will launch you into an `sh` shell, from which you can call `argon2` or `bench`.
+By default, running the container will allow you to run `argon2` or `bench` and execute a typical shell with `sh`.

 ```
 $ docker run -it --rm abstractvector/argon2